-Though a relatively small Central American country, Costa Rica, located on a thin stretch of land between Nicaragua and Panama is bordered by both the Pacific Ocean and the Caribbean Sea.
-The two are sort of split by a rugged mountain range forming a kind of spine.
+Though a relatively small Central American country, Costa Rica, located on a thin stretch of land between Nicaragua and Panama is bordered by the Pacific Ocean and the Caribbean Sea.
+The two are split by a rugged mountain range forming a kind of spine.
 It’s nature at its best with idyllic beaches, lush national parks and sensational coastal contrasts.
 Add in a huge dollop of the national mindset of “pura vida” (pure life) and you have the makings of the ideal holiday.

 One of the most beautiful and untouched regions is the Osa Peninsula in the south west of Costa Rica, bordering the Pacific Ocean to the west and the Golfo Dulce to the east.